 If you travel to Vienna for the first time and your stay spans one rotation of planet earth, remember three things.
 (They apply to many other travel plans as well.)

-Vienna’s quality of life unfolds in original and social places and events: Its cafés, shops, street markets, festivals; many Vienna concerts , operas and balls, and the city centre itself.
+Vienna’s quality of life unfolds in original and social places and events: Its cafés, shops, street markets, festivals; many Vienna concerts, operas and balls, and the city center itself.
 Make sure you weave at least one of these elements into your 24 hours in town.

-2.30pm to 5.00pm: Walk through the city centre.
+2.30 pm to 5.00 pm: Walk through the city center.
 You can combine your stroll with sightseeing and shopping.
 Alternatively, head out for Schönbrunn Palace and gardens.

 from 7.30 pm: Visit a classic or contemporary concert, a performance at the Vienna opera house, or a cultural festival.